apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 * If more than one process attempts to commit work simultaneously, the output directory may contain the results of both processes: it is no longer an exclusive operation.
+1. While S3Guard delivers the consistency, commit time is still proportional to the amount of data created.
+The bigger the job, the slower the commit.

-To address this problem there is now explicit support in the `hadop-aws` module for committing work to Amazon S3 via the S3A filesystem client.
+To address these problems there is now explicit support in the `hadop-aws` module for committing work to Amazon S3 via the S3A filesystem client, *the S3A Committers*

+For safe, as well as high-performance output of work to S3, an S3A committer must be used.

 ### Background : Hadoop's "commit protocol"